ballerina-platform/ballerina-lang/README.md

 # Ballerina Container Support
-Container support for Ballerina provides the implementation for the following functionality.

-1. Package Ballerina programs with Docker using `ballerina docker` command.
+Container support for Ballerina provides the implementation for packaging Ballerina programs with Docker using `ballerina docker` command.

 This is available as part of the Ballerina Tools distribution.